tokkonopapa/WordPress-IP-Geo-Block/_posts/article/2015-04-18-why-so-vulnerable.md

 ### File Inclusion ###

 <abbr title="File Inclusion">FI</abbr> (or Arbitrary File Download) is a
-vulnerability that occurs by giving the user supplied input without proper validation to some file system functions such as `file_get_contents()`.
+vulnerability that occurs by giving the user supplied input to some file system functions such as `file_get_contents()`without proper validation.

 On September 2014,
 [a vulnerability of Slider Revolution][Slider-Revolution] became a big topic.
-For certain functions for the administrators, an attacker could download any files via a request to `admin-ajax.php` like this:
+By requesting a certain functionality for an administrator, an attacker could download any files via a request to `admin-ajax.php` like this:

 {% highlight html %}
 http://example.com/wp-admin/admin-ajax.php?action=show-me&file=../wp-config.php